 A Delaware Statutory Trust (DST) is a separate legal entity created as a trust under Delaware statutory law.
 Investors in a DST own a pro rata interest in the trust and have the right to receive distributions from the operation of the trust, either from rental income or from the eventual sale of the property.
 For the purposes of a 1031 tax-deferred exchange, the purchase of a beneficial interest in a DST is treated as a direct interest in real estate, thus satisfying that requirement of IRS Revenue Ruling 2004-86.

 An advantage of DSTs is they are a turn-key solution to a 1031 exchange.
 There is no need to qualify for the debt on the property, you are simply assigned your pro rata share.
 The property is already closed, eliminating the closing risk.
 Another advantage is that in some instances, the real estate is purchased on favorable terms that would be unavailable to the everyday real estate investor.

 While we believe assisted living facilities are positioned for growth, this highly specialized asset class must be underwritten properly.
-Want to learn more about investing in senior housing?
+Want to learn more about our current senior housing DST?
 Click Here.

 1. https://www.institutionalinvestor.com/article/b14z9tcwzg45rc/taking-the-risk-from-longevity-low-rates-and-high-premiums 2. http://www.pewsocialtrends.org/2010/12/20/baby-boomers-approach-65-glumly/